Archive for the ‘Investment Loans’ Category

 The National Rental Affordability Scheme – Investor Benefits

-April 26th, 2012 No Comments
+April 26th, 2012 45 Comments

-Posted by admin
+Posted by

 National Rental Affordability Scheme InvestorWhat is NRAS?

-In 2008, the Australian Federal government along with commitments from states and territories initiated the National Rental Affordability Scheme (NRAS).
+In 2008, the Australian Federal government, along with commitments from states and territories, initiated the National Rental Affordability Scheme (NRAS).
 NRAS legislation represents a long-term plan aimed to provide new rental housing to low and moderate-income earners at affordable costs.

 As an incentive to encourage large-scale investment in NRAS approved properties, the government offers either a grant or a tax exemption for up to 10 years.
 Based on present criteria, the Australian Government has identified more than 1.5 million national households as potential tenants eligible for NRAS assistance.